alco/blog/posts/2012-03-01-month-of-lisp.md

   tree types.

 * **Dynamic runtime environment**.
-Every modern dynamic language has a REPL, but it seems to me that it is only used for the purposes of learning and hacking little things.
-Lisp was the first language to come with a REPL, and you could launch your program and modify its behavior at runtime with ease.
+Every modern dynamic language has a REPL, but it seems to me that it is mostly used for the purposes of learning and quick hacking.
+Lisp was the first language to come with a REPL: you could launch your program and modify its behavior at runtime with ease.
 Unheard of!

   [2]: http://en.wikipedia.org/wiki/Lisp_(programming_language)

 ## Family of Languages ##

 Lisp is not a single language, it is a family of languages.
-Over the course of its history literally dozens of dialects have been developed, many of which have found their place in a certain field of computing.
+Over the course of its history literally dozens of dialects and still more different implementations have been developed, many of which have found their place in certain fields of computing.
 Among the most prominent ones (which I've heard of) are Scheme, Common Lisp, Emacs Lisp, plus a few younger ones like Clojure (2007), Nu (2007), and Arc (2008).
 Also, if I recall correctly, Gimp uses a Scheme dialect as its scripting language (which some of its users propose to replace with Python :)).

 ## Resources ##

 This last section of the post contains a list of online resources which I'm going to be using actively over the course of this month.
-Hopefully, some of you have found this post useful.
-Let me know if you'd like to add or correct anything or simply ask a question.
-Thanks.
+I hope you have found this post useful.
+Let me know if you'd like to add or correct anything.
+Let us have an enjoyable and productive month this March.
+Good luck and have a nice day!

 * History of Lisp ([link](http://www-formal.stanford.edu/jmc/history/lisp/lisp.html))